Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Fashion Island

-For trendsetters and shopaholics, Fashion Island is paradise.
+Fashion Island is a paradise for trendsetters and shopaholics.
 It’s huge, it’s pretty, and with 180 stores and services, you’re going to find what you’re looking for.

 Fashion Island is a high-end Southern California mall in a high-end community.
-While the prices don’t soar to quite the heights of Rodeo Drive up in the ultra-luxe LA neighborhood of Beverly Hills, they’re far from cheap.
+While the prices don’t soar to quite the heights of Rodeo Drive, they’re far from cheap.

 The Spa at Pelican Hill

-When you’re ready to indulge in the ultimate relaxation and self-care, Pelican Hill Spa is just the place.
+Pelican Hill Spa is just the place to indulge in ultimate relaxation and self-care.
 Here, expert therapists provide treatments that soothe your body, mind, and soul.

 A Forbes Five-Star Spa, Pelican Hill’s signature Coastal Renewal treatment includes a massage, rejuvenating herbal body buff, body wrap, and mini-facial.
 Every treatment includes the use of the spa’s Acqua Colonnades, featuring steam rooms, saunas, and saltwater soaking tubs.